 Sherman thanked everyone for their willingness to serve on these boards and commissions and donating their time and expertise to their community.

-It was moved and seconded that Resolution 96-3 be I introduced and read by title only.
+It was moved and seconded that Resolution 96-3 be introduced and read by title only.
 Clerk Williams read the legislation by title only.
-It was moved and seconded that Resolution 96-3 be I adopted.
-The synopsis was given.
-There was no committee recommendation.